novabyte/pathway/README.md

 For more detailed examples on using Pathway check out the [documentation](http://hexdocs.pm/pathway/) and Trak.io's [API documentation](https://docs.trak.io/).

-__NOTE__: This client is complete but under development, any feedback and bug reports are welcome.
+__Note__: This client is complete but under development, any feedback and bug reports are welcome.

 ### Usage with Erlang ###